MengsiCode/django_samples/README.md

 # Django Samples

+Provides some boilerplate code for commons operations in Django If like me you always use django, you may that a lot of tasks are just repetitive.
+This extension will solve the issue for you with a simple !cmd + TAB and your up and running with a full sample.

+\!\[Django samples\]\(_test.gif\)

+## Shortcuts/Commands

 | Command     | Function           |
 | ------------- |:-------------:|
 | !fbv | Creates a function based view |